anisrine/Text-Summarization-Using-Poincare-Compression-and-Sequence-Routing/README.md

-# Text Summarization Using Poincare Compression and Sequence Routing
+# Text Summarization Using Poincare Compression and Sequence Routing in Low Resource Setting

 # <h2>Overview</h2>
 This project to perform text summarization on Amazon review dataset using Poincare compression and sequence routing.
 The proposed model has been Parameter Efficient Fine tuned using LoRA.